Proudart/SHIPGAME/README.md

 # AdaShip
 Ada advanced programming project
 This code shows a battleship game made by Deividas Dapkus for advance progrmaing module part 2.

+This is a Python implementation of the classic board game, Battleship.

+uml diagram = Ada_battleship_uml.png
+unittest = shipgame_unittests.py

+Initial plan

+Development

+Evaluation

+Requirements
+Python 3
+colorama (for coloring text in the terminal) configparser (for reading configuration settings from a file)

+Setup
+Clone the repository to your local machine.
+Install the required packages by running pip install -r requirements.txt in the terminal.
+Create a file called configuration.ini in the root directory of the project and define the following settings:
+board_size: the dimensions of the board (must be an integer)
+ship_names: a comma-separated list of names for the ships (must be strings)
+ship_sizes: a comma-separated list of sizes for the ships (must be integers)
+ship_icons: a comma-separated list of single-character icons to represent the ships on the board (must be strings)

+Running the game
+To start the game, run the following command in the terminal: python shipgame.py
+You will be prompted to choose whether you or the computer will place the ships on the board.
+Follow the on-screen instructions to place your ships.

+Once the ships have been placed, the game will begin.
+You and another player or the computer will take turns entering coordinates to attack.
+The game will end when all of one player's ships have been sunk.

+Customizing the game
+You can customize the game by modifying the settings in the configuration.ini file.
+Change the board_size to adjust the dimensions of the board, and change the ship_names, ship_sizes, and ship_icons to customize the ships in the game.
+Make sure to match the lengths of the ship_names, ship_sizes, and ship_icons lists, as each ship's name, size, and icon should be in the same index in their respective lists.

 The Ship class has the following attributes: